Americans brace for ‘hardest, saddest’ week of their lives

 Rebekah Gee, who heads the Louisiana State University’s health care services division, warned that the private and public sector have been competing with each other, leading to price increases.

-“Our whole country is at war with this virus,” she said.
+“Our whole country is at war with this virus,” said Gee, who once ran the state’s Department of Health.
 “This needs a coordinated approach, and right now that’s not happening.”

-Louisiana and the New Orleans area have been hard hit by the virus, and Gov. John Bel Edwards has repeatedly warned of looming shortages for ventilators and intensive care unit beds.
+Louisiana and the New Orleans area have been hard hit by the virus, and Gov. John Bel Edwards has repeatedly warned of looming equipment shortages.

-Dr. Anthony Fauci, director of the National Institute of Allergy and Infectious Diseases, said Sunday that he hoped the pace of new infections would plateau soon, but that the virus is unlikely to be completely eradicated this year.
+Dr. Anthony Fauci, director of the National Institute of Allergy and Infectious Diseases, said he hoped the pace of new infections would plateau soon, but that the virus is unlikely to be eradicated this year.

 Speaking on CBS’s “Face the Nation,” Fauci said the prospect of a resurgence is why the U.S. is working so hard to develop a vaccine and conducting clinical trials on treatments.

-This is the first known outbreak of the virus, and scientists are still learning about it.
-In what is believed to be the first known infection in an animal in the U.S., officials said Sunday that a tiger at the Bronx Zoo had tested positivefor the virus.
+Scientists are still learning about the virus that was first detected in late December in Wuhan, China.
+In what is believed to be the first known infection in an animal in the U.S., officials said Sunday that a tiger at the Bronx Zoo had tested positive.

 D’Emilio reported from Rome.
 Associated Press writers around the world contributed to this report.